Microbes That Change Your Home in 24 Hours

 In this day and age, with antibiotic resistance growing rapidly, the new research says probiotics will be the new drugs of the future.

 Here's a good recipe to start building your microbiome.
 You can start changing your world for the better with just one meal.
 Feed those microbial hitchhikers and then thank them for taking care of you.
-They were put here to help you, don't take it for granted, it can change everything.
+They were put here to help you, so don't take them for granted.
+They can change everything.

 - 1 teaspoon Vanilla Extract